blimpio/built-with-ember/about.md

 ## Submissions

-We do not accept all submissions.
-We only select comprehensive examples of building with Ember.js.
-Submissions with inappropriate content will also not be accepted.
+All submissions should be of sites built with Ember.js and must follow the instructions on the *How to submit* section below.
+We reserve the right to reject any submission.
+Submissions with inappropriate content will not be accepted.

 ## How to submit
 To submit a site suggestion, [open an issue](https://github.com/getblimp/built-with-ember/issues/new) or [create a pull request](https://github.com/GetBlimp/built-with-ember).
 Pull requests will be given higher priority since they are easier to include.
 Make sure the screenshot is 1000x800 and please double check that everything looks good before submitting.
 It's also a good idea to run the screenshot through an image optimizer like [ImageOptim](https://imageoptim.com/) or [TinyPNG](https://tinypng.com/) before including it.
 This will help keep the website fast and the repository small as possible.

 ## About the site
 Inspired by [Bootstrap Expo](http://expo.getbootstrap.com/).
 It's built with [Jekyll](http://jekyllrb.com), developed on [GitHub](https://github.com/getblimp/built-with-ember), and is hosted on [GitHub Pages](https://pages.github.com).